-Fume extraction guns (FEGs): One solution to the problems associated with frequently repositioning exhaust hoses is to use a FEG.
-There are a couple of basic FEG designs.
+One solution to the problems associated with frequently repositioning exhaust hoses is to use a fume extraction gun (FEG).

+FEGs are available in two basic designs.
 One incorporates the ventilation direction into the gun design.
 Lines for the shielding gas and welding wire are encased in a large, single line leading from the gun.
-The other type is a conventional type in which the lines for the shielding gas, welding wire, and air exhaust remain separate from welding gun.
+The other type is a conventional type in which the lines for the shielding gas, welding wire and air exhaust remain separate from welding gun.

-Wallace, Shulman, and Sheehy (2001) examined the effectiveness of FEGs during mild steel FCAW operations.
-The study concluded that FEGs appear to help reduce exposures but did not effectively control all of the welding fume emissions.
-The study further showed that even when using FEGs, the breathing zone airborne concentrations of welding fume and its components were still above recognized occupational exposure limits (Wallace, Shulman, and Sheehy 778).
+Wallace, Shulman and Sheehy (2001) examined the effectiveness of FEGs during mild steel FCAW operations.
+The study concluded that FEGs appear to help reduce exposures but do not effectively control all welding fume emissions.
+The study further showed that even when using FEGs, the breathing zone airborne concentrations of welding fume and its components were still above recognized occupational exposure limits.